Will-o'-the-wisp: Britain

-The will-o'-the-wisp can be found in numerous folk tales around the United Kingdom, and is often a malicious character in the stories.
 In Welsh folklore, it is said that the light is "fairy fire" held in the hand of a púca, or pwca, a small goblin-like fairy that mischievously leads lone travellers off the beaten path at night.
 As the traveller follows the púca through the marsh or bog, the fire is extinguished, leaving them lost.
 The púca is said to be one of the Tylwyth Teg, or fairy family.
 In Wales the light predicts a funeral that will take place soon in the locality.
 Wirt Sikes in his book British Goblins mentions the following Welsh tale about púca.

 A peasant travelling home at dusk sees a bright light travelling along ahead of him.
 Looking closer, he sees that the light is a lantern held by a "dusky little figure", which he follows for several miles.
 All of a sudden he finds himself standing on the edge of a vast chasm with a roaring torrent of water rushing below him.
 At that precise moment the lantern-carrier leaps across the gap, lifts the light high over its head, lets out a malicious laugh and blows out the light, leaving the poor peasant a long way from home, standing in pitch darkness at the edge of a precipice.
 This is a fairly common cautionary tale concerning the phenomenon; however, the ignis fatuus was not always considered dangerous.
-There are some tales told about the will-o'-the-wisp being guardians of treasure, much like the Irish leprechaun leading those brave enough to follow them to sure riches.
-Other stories tell of travellers getting lost in the woodland and coming upon a will-o'-the-wisp, and depending on how they treated the will-o'-the-wisp, the spirit would either get them lost further in the woods or guide them out.
+Some tales present the will-o'-the-wisp as a treasure-guardian, leading those brave enough to follow it to certain riches—a form of behaviour sometimes ascribed also to the Irish leprechaun.
+Other stories tell of travellers surprising a will-o'-the-wisp while lost in the woods and being either guided out or led further astray, depending on whether they treated the spirit kindly or harshly.